Student Initiatives

 Student Engagement Initiative

-Your NASSM Student Board is excited to continue the NASSM Student Engagement Initiative for the 2022-2023 academic year!
-In the 2019-2020 academic year, we heard from many students that they were keen to have more opportunities to engage with other NASSM students throughout the year.
+Your NASSM Student Board is excited to continue the NASSM Student Engagement Initiative!
+We have heard from many students that they were keen to have more opportunities to engage with other NASSM students throughout the year.
 In 2020, the NASSM student board began working on new programming, and the NASSM Student Engagement Initiative was created.
 The goal of the Student Engagement Initiative is to offer students professional development sessions and social throughout the year instead of only at the annual NASSM conference.

 One session will be hosted each month from September to May.
 Sessions will each focus on a different topic relevant to sport management students and NASSM student members.
 The date and time of each session, along with additional information and a registration link, will be announced 2-4 weeks in advance via NASSM’s communication channels.
 We ask that students please pre-register so that we can plan accordingly (sessions are free to attend).